-For students who turn five years old after May 31 and by December 2 of the school year.
-Within this age group, ROCS offers transitional kindergarten which applies only for those students turning 5 years old between September 2 and December 2.
+For students who turn five years old from 06/02/18 to 04/02/19 of the school year.
+Within this age group, ROCS offers transitional kindergarten which applies only for those students turning 5 years old between June 2 and April 2.
 Two-year kindergarten students will matriculate to the conventional one-year kindergarten program the following year.